yiclwh/udacity_project_3/README.md

 ## Introduction

-This project is submitted for Udacity Full-Stack Web Developer Project 3 - **Log Analysis**
+This project is submitted for Udacity Full-Stack Web Developer Project 3 - **Log Analysis**.

+The python 3 code work with mock PostgreSQL database that could have come from a real-world web application, with fields representing information that a web server would record, such as HTTP status codes and URL paths.
+The web server and the reporting tool both connect to the same database, allowing information to flow from the web server into the report.

 ## Contents

+* Requirements
+  * Python3
+  * PostgreSQL
+  * psycopg2

 * Porject files
   * `loganalysis.py`
   * `README.md`

-* Views
+* SQL views
   * `topauthors`
     ```SQL
     create view topauthors as